-French, a Romance language derived from Latin, is currently the fifth most spoken language in the world: according to the International Organization of the Francophonie (OIF), there are approximately 300 million French speakers, 235 million of whom speak it daily (2018 data).
-A figure which shows a strong progression, since there were “only” 175 million speakers in 2005!
-With 38 French-speaking countries, French has never been spoken that much in the world.
+French, a Romance language derived from Latin, is currently the fifth most spoken language in the world. according to the International Organization of the Francophonie (OIF), there are approximately 300 million French speakers, 235 million of whom speak it daily (2018 data), a figure which shows considerable growth, given that there were “only” 175 million speakers in 2005!
+With 38 French-speaking countries, French has never been so widely spoken in the world.
 Apart from Europe, the French language is also widely used in Africa, Canada, and some Asian countries, not to mention South America and Oceania.
 Here’s an overview of the francophonie in the world today!

 The proportion of French speakers varies widely depending on the country.
-While according to OIF figures the rate is 97% in France, with a population speaking only this language in the majority, it is 67% in Switzerland, 30% in Canada, or 6% in Rwanda.
-It should be noted that the geographical spread of the French language represents an asset since it makes it a language of international exchange; indeed, French is found on all 5 continents, as a mother tongue or secondary language.
+While according to OIF figures the rate is 97% in France, with a majority of the only population only speaking French, it is 67% in Switzerland, 30% in Canada, and 6% in Rwanda.
+It should be noted that the geographical spread of the French language makes speaking it an asset because it is the language of international exchange in those areas; indeed, French is found on all 5 continents, both as a mother tongue and as a secondary language.

 With only a quarter of French speakers living in France, France is not the center of the French-speaking world!
 With some 300 million speakers, French is the fifth most widely used language in the world after Mandarin, English, Spanish and Arabic.
 French is also the fourth most used language on the Internet after English.

-Here is the list of the 29 countries whose official language is French:
+Here is the list of the 29 countries in which French is an official language:

 - Ivory Coast